University Of Arkansas Track Star Inspires Thousands With TikTok Videos

 “Initially, the doctor said that I would never be able to walk.
 I’d probably be in a wheelchair," Woodhall said.

-Woodhall was born with a congenial bone deficiency.
+Woodhall was born with a congenital bone deficiency.
 At eleven months, he had his legs amputated and received prosthetics soon after.
 By seventh grade, he began to enjoy running recreationally and wanted to try it competitively.

 “I had a few friends on the track team.
 So, I started running track because it was somewhere I felt comfortable.
 I felt that I could be myself and that’s kind of where it all started," he said.